MuMuLLC/Scripts/README.md

 # Scripts
 <P>
 Storage for trading scripts that I personally use.
 Only will release scripts already in the public view.
-Or ones that have similar popular alternitives.
+Or ones that have similar popular alternatives.
  </p>

 <p>
-I have many momre scripts than these and other colaborative scripts.
+I have many more scripts than these and other collaborative scripts.
 These scripts are NOT AN ALGO.
 Although all scripts posted here have some 'Alpha' / 'edge' none of these scripts are meant to be used to trade by themselves.
 There should always be human execution.
 </p>